US plans to build a $553 million terminal at Sri Lanka's Colombo port in rivalry with China

 Some of those projects have raised controversy, among them Sri Lanka's Hambantota Port, on its southeastern coast.
 Sri Lanka borrowed heavily from China to build the port and other infrastructure including an airport and a city being built on reclaimed land.
 The projects have failed to earn enough revenue to pay for the loans, and in 2017, Sri Lanka leased the seaport in Hambantota to China.

-Sri Lanka’s multibillion dollars in debt to Beijing have hindered efforts to resolve its financial woes and have often been cited as evidence by critics of the BRI who claim China engages in debt-trap diplomacy.
+Sri Lanka’s multibillion-dollar debts to Beijing have hindered efforts to resolve its financial woes and have often been cited as evidence by critics of the Belt and Road Initiative who claim China engages in debt-trap diplomacy.

 The Chinese government rejects such accusations.
-The debt trap argument was “fabricated to disrupt and undermine China’s cooperation with developing countries,” Chinese Foreign Ministry spokesperson Wang Wenbin said during a routine briefing Tuesday.
+The debt trap argument was “fabricated to disrupt and undermine China’s cooperation with developing countries,” Chinese Foreign Ministry spokesperson Wang Wenbin said during a daily briefing Tuesday.

 Both neighboring India and China are jostling for influence in Sri Lanka and both have already invested in expanding facilities at the Colombo port.
-India worries over a growing Chinese presence in the island, which is located on one of the world’s busiest shipping routes and is in a region that India considers part of its strategic backyard.
+India worries about a growing Chinese presence on the island, which is on one of the world’s busiest shipping routes and in a region that India considers part of its strategic backyard.

-Colombo port also has a terminal run by China Merchants Port Holdings.
-Another Chinese project — a luxury oceanside development spanning over 269 hectares of reclaimed land called Port City, is being built by CHEC Port City Colombo Co., a unit of China Communications Construction Company.
-It has invested $1.4 billion to build an integrated resort and casino and conference center zone, a marina, apartments, a business district and green space.
+The Colombo port also has a terminal run by China Merchants Port Holdings.
+Another Chinese project, a luxury oceanside development spanning over 269 hectares of reclaimed land called Port City, is being built by CHEC Port City Colombo Co., a unit of China Communications Construction Company.

 In development financing, the U.S. faces tough competition from Beijing, which has recalibrated its BRI initiative to be greener, safer and more sustainable, according to AidData, a research lab at William & Mary, a public university in Virginia.

+“We are not interested in giving money to projects that are not going to work," he said.
+"Of course, sometimes, mistakes happen.
+But rarely.”

+He called the Sri Lanka port terminal project "an investment in dynamics of the global economy, shipping and transhipment" and added that studies on the project “have demonstrated that dynamics with high confidence.”

-In a recent report, AidData said the U.S. is catching up with China in terms of development finance after being overtaken by Beijing in terms of total official financial flows to the developing world in 2007.
+In a recent report, AidData said the U.S. is catching up with China in development finance after being overtaken by Beijing in total official financial flows to the developing world in 2007.

-China's lead has grown since then but the gap has narrowed recently as China scaled back its lending while the U.S. sharply raised loans through the newly-launched DFC.
+The gap has narrowed recently as China scaled back its lending while the U.S. sharply raised loans through the newly launched DFC.

 For the past two decades, China has dominated global infrastructure finance with faster and bigger projects.
 Now it has rebooted with more stringent environmental, social and governance safeguards, said Bradley Parks, executive director of AidData.